line-em/catpics-e-commerce/README.md

 -   Phosphor React (my absolute favorite icon library!

 ## Improvements and General Assessment

+**2023**: I can see now how useReduce would make the code more straightforward, so adding it would be my priority.
+On the styling side, I'd make further changes in the modal.

 Most important, I'd add a mini back end.
 This is but a barebones e-commerce site, and it wouldn't be complete without it.
 That would allow better security and adding more things to the site.